oottppxx/enigma2/plugins/README.md

 Typically, the README files for each plugin/script will provide the necessary information regarding where they were developed/tested, so one can make an educated guess if they'd work on a particular system.
 In the end, there's nothing like trying it out.

+Thanks to all folks in the Enigma2Talk Telegram chatroom who help with testing, ideas and all kind of suggestions and comments!

 Original greetings regarding Heinz and Balancer (the latter now removed) below: